PasHyde/relate/README.md

 ['a fox', 'fox jumps']
 ```

 The similarity between the pairs of texts is estimated by using character-based string metrics Levenshtein and Hamming similarity and token-based string metrics Jaccard similarity coefficient, Sorensen_Dice, and Overlap coefficient.
-When using the token-based methods, the metrics module treats each text as a set and the shingles as elements of a set.
+Character-based metrics estimates the similarities directly from strings without using the shingling module.
+When applying the token-based methods, the shingling module is used, converting each string as a set and the shingles as elements of that set.
 For more information about the used string metrics, see [here](https://en.wikipedia.org/wiki/String_metric).

 ```python
 from relate import shingle, metrics